Episode Transcript

 title astronaut.
 And now we've got this cosplay of Gail King.

-Let me tell you something, anything Gail King does is
+Let me tell you something.
+Anything Gail King does is

-therefore necessarily not impressive Physically.
-That woman doesn't take the
+therefore necessarily not impressive Physically, that woman doesn't take the

 (21:29):

-stairs to the second floor.
-If the elevator's out, you're
+stairs to the second floor if the elevator's out, you're

-officially at an astronaut.
-Hi to the field, Gail.
+officially an astronaut hi the field, Gail.

 Speaker 2 (21:38):